Paraphraser/IOTstackBackup/README.md

 This, in turn, will *influence* the number of backups retained on the remote host if you choose either the *rclone* or *rsync* options.

+To repeat:

-To repeat: `retain` only affects what is retained on the Raspberry Pi.
+* `retain` only controls what is retained on the Raspberry Pi.
+What happens on remote hosts depends on the `method` you choose in the next step.

 ### <a name="chooseMethods"></a>Choose your backup and restore methods